 Contributions: Contribution requirements of active employees and the Districts are established and may be amended by the District.
 Employees hired before 2013 are required to contribute 8.0% of their annual pay.
-As a benefit to those employees, the District paid 100% (\$93,850) of the employee required contributions during the year ended June 30, 2015 and 75% (\$62,606) during the year ended June 30, 2016.
+As a benefit to those employees, the District paid 75% of the employee required contributions during the years ended June 30, 2017 and 2016.
+The total amount paid by the District on behalf of employees totaled \$39,906 and \$62,606 for the years ended June 30, 2017 and 2016, respectively.
 Employees hired after 2012 are required to contribute 6.25% of their annual pay.
 The District did not pay any of the required employee contribution.
-The District's contractually required contribution rate for employees hired before 2012 was 10.958%.
-The District's contractually required contribution rate for employees hired after 2012 was 6.237% of wages for the year ended June 30, 2016.
+The District's contractually required contribution rate for employees hired before 2012 was 11.63%.
+The District's contractually required contribution rate for employees hired after 2012 was 6.55% of wages for the year ended June 30, 2017.
 The rates are actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plans from the District were \$1,781,586 for the year ended June 30, 2016 of which \$1,629,062 was a one-time payment to reduce overall pension liabilities.
-The District's proportionate share of employer contributions allocated to its CalPERS account was \$169,996 and \$167,265 for the years ended June 30, 2016 and 2015, respectively.
+Contributions to the pension plans from the District were \$360,908 for the year ended June 30, 2017 of which \$254,448 was a one-time payment to reduce overall pension liabilities.
+The District's proportionate share of employer contributions allocated to its CalPERS account was \$167,330 and \$169,996 for the years ended June 30, 2017 and 2016, respectively.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (Amounts reflected are aggregate amounts for both plans as amounts related to post 2012 employees are minor in comparison to pre 2012 amounts):
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions (Amounts reflected are aggregate amounts for both plans as amounts related to post 2012 employees are minor in comparison to pre-2012 amounts):

-At June 30, 2016, the District reported a liability of \$1,786,666 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2017, the District reported a liability of \$676,578 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liabilities was based on a projection of the District's long-term share of contributions to the pension plans relative to the projected contributions of all participating public entities, actuarially determined.
-At June 30, 2015 and 2014, the District's proportion was 0.065 percent and 0.044 percent, respectively.
+At June 30, 2016 and 2015, the District's proportion was 0.019 percent and 0.065 percent, respectively.